-Plants and Pets: Our 10 Favorite Pet-Safe Indoor Plants and 7 to Avoid
+Plants and Pets: Our 10 Favorite Pet-Safe Indoor Plants

 All too often in our nursery, people fall in love with a plant, only to remember, to their dismay, that not all houseplants are pet-safe.
 “Is this plant safe for dogs?
 Cats?” they ask.

 The answer, as it turns out, is a bit complicated.
 Many of the most common varieties are not pet-safe indoor plants.
-That said, the majority of plants that are “poisonous” to your pet will actually only cause them some temporary discomfort, such as indigestion, of course depending on the size of your pet and how much of the plat he or she makes as a snack.
+That said, the majority of plants that are “poisonous” to your pet will actually only cause them some temporary discomfort, such as indigestion, of course depending on the size of your pet and how much of the plant he or she makes as a snack.

 While pets munching on plants isn’t a problem we’ve personally experienced in our homes, it’s always a good idea to play it safe.
 That’s why we’ve assembled this list of our favorite pet-safe indoor plants that we commonly carry in the nursery and ship from our web shop.
 Plus, we’ve listed a few that you should avoid (or isolate from pet areas), just to be sure.